skarfie123/compare-folders/readme.md

 It will also print a table of stats.

 Use `-o`/`--output` to override the output filename.
 If the output file already exists, the resulsts will be appended to the file, unless you specify `--no-append`, in which case the file will be overwritten.

+### GUI

+`compare-folders --gui`

+This will open a GUI where you can select the source and destination folders, and then click "Run Comparison" to see the results.

+Command line arguments are also supported in GUI mode, so you can specify the source and destination folders, and the output file, when launching the GUI.